Aomori 3rd district

 Aomori 3rd district is a single-member constituency of the House of Representatives in the national Diet of Japan.
-It is located on the island of Honshu, in Aomori Prefecture, and includes the cities of Hirosaki, Goshogawara, and Ajigasawa.
+It is located in western Aomori Prefecture, the northernmost prefecture on Japan's main island of Honshu.

 As of 2015, the district was home to 240,102 constituents.

 Areas covered

 Current district

 As of 5 January 2023, the areas covered by this district are as follows: